JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 ![](img/ex-stlc/subsumption_Pair.png)
 _(subsumption rule for pair type)_

-That's how implementation of a complex relation on types can look like in Code Rules.
+That's how implementation of a complex relation on types can look like in Coderules.